Russell Menard

-Russell Menard, Emeritus Professor at the University of Minnesota specializes in the economic and social history of the British colonies in North America.
+Russell Menard (1942-2023), was Emeritus Professor at the University of Minnesota specialized in the economic and social history of the British colonies in North America.
 He earned his Ph.D. at the University of Iowa in 1975.
 Most of his work has been on the economic, demographic, and social history of the Chesapeake region during the early colonial period, but his research interests include the origins of plantation slavery in British America, the economic development of the Lower South in the 18th century, and late 19th-century U.S. social history.
 Most recently, he has been doing work on the West Indies.

 Menard taught undergraduate and graduate courses on early American history, economic history, and the history of slavery.